ECCC-ASTD-MRD/librmn/src/fst/README.md

     class(fst_record), intent(inout) :: this !< fst_record instance.
 If must be a valid record already found in a file logical :: success end function read_metadata

+!> Copy the legacy metadata and extended metadata
+!> Return .true. if we were able to copy the metadata, .false. otherwise function copy_meta(this,record) result(success)
+    implicit none
+    class(fst_record), intent(inout) :: this !< fst_record instance.
+If must be a valid record already found in a file type(fst_record), target :: record
+    logical :: success
+end function fst24_record_copy_meta

 !> Delete a record from its file on disk
 !> Return .true. if we were able to delete the record, .false. otherwise